wbalmer/petitRADTRANS/docs/content/available_opacities.rst

 All ``c-k`` opacities referenced here have a resolving power of 1000 and cover **at least** wavelengths 0.3 to 50 µm.
 The actual wavelength coverage is given by looking at the full filenames in the table below.
 Pressure and temperature grids may vary and are thus treated on a per-species basis within pRT.
 All opacities are stored at 16 discrete g values of the cumulative opacity distribution function, per spectral bin, as desribed in `Mollière et al. (2019) <https://ui.adsabs.harvard.edu/abs/2019A%26A...627A..67M/abstract>`_, their Section 3.1.

-.. important:: Correlated-k tables with the extension ``.ktable.petitRADTRANS.h5`` from `ExoMol <https://www.exomol.com/data/data-types/opacity/>`_ can be used directly.
+..
+Tip:: Correlated-k tables with the extension ``.ktable.petitRADTRANS.h5`` from `ExoMol <https://www.exomol.com/data/data-types/opacity/>`_ can be used directly.

 The available correlated-k opacities are listed below.
 When multiple source are available for a species, the recommended one is indicated in bold.